-Probably loaded on booze and quaaludes, Snider blew Stratten’s head off with the shotgun and then placed her prostrate on an exercise bench (later referred to in the press as a “bondage machine”) and had sex with her corpse.
+Probably loaded on booze and quaaludes, Snider blew Stratten’s face off with the 12-gauge shotgun and then placed her on an exercise bench (later referred to in the press as a “bondage machine”) and had sex with her corpse – she had apparently been sodomised.
 She was 20.

 Snider then shot himself in the head.